aydrian/giphy-responder/README.md

 # Giphy Responder

-This application will utilize [SparkPost][1] to respond to an email with gifs using the [Giphy API](https://github.com/Giphy/GiphyAPI) search based keywords in the subject line.
+This application will utilize [SparkPost][1] to respond to an email with gifs using the [Giphy API](https://github.com/Giphy/GiphyAPI) search based on keywords in the subject line.

 ## Setup

 Before you can use this application, you must have a SparkPost Account.
 You will also need to configure a Template, Sending Domain, Inbound Domain, and Relay Webhook.
 You will also need to have a domain name and access to modify it's TXT and MX DNS records.

 ### Sign up for a Free SparkPost Account.
 [SparkPost][1] will allow you to send up to 100,000 emails a month for free.
-You can either [Sign-up Here][2] or use the [SparkPost Heroku Add-On][3].
+You can either [Sign up Here][2] or use the [SparkPost Heroku Add-On][3].
 If you are using Heroku, I recommend watching the [How To Use the SparkPost Heroku Add-On](https://developers.sparkpost.com/videos/heroku_addon.html) video.

 ### Create an API Key
 In order to interact with the [SparkPost API](https://developers.sparkpost.com/api), we will need to create an API Key with the following access: